 But visiting Camp Nou should be on your itinerary.
-I admit that we did not go inside (we are just too broke to spend money on a tour), but we made sure to visit at least and take a look at it from the outside.
+I admit that we did not go inside (we are just too broke to spend money on tour), but we made sure to visit at least and look at it from the outside.

 Barrio Gotico is the gothic quarter of Barcelona and is one of the most beautiful neighborhoods.
 You feel like you’re stepping back in time into some old movie.

 The cobblestone alleyways and cute eateries really give the feeling that you’re in another era, where time has stopped, and dreams can come true.
 There are plenty of photo ops while you visit, feeling inspired by your surroundings.
 Cafes, shops, and beautiful buildings make it a great place to get lost.

 It is also home to the Barcelona Cathedral, which is another good place to see.